SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 ### Step 2: Identify and Classify Potential Atomic Arbitrages

-In this step, we analyze the sequence of swaps within each transaction to identify and categorize potential atomic arbitrages.
+In this step, we analyze the sequence of swaps within each transaction to identify and categorize potential arbitrages.

 #### Classification Criteria